pippinbarr/cart253/topics/instructions/commenting.md

 1. *A top-level comment* should explain the broad strokes of the program, give it a title and author, and credit any other code you're using.
 Traditionally this goes inside `/** ... */` style comments
 2. *Function definition-level comments* should explain what individual functions in your program do.
 Traditionally these also use the `/** ... */` style of comment
 3. *Instruction-level comments* help to explain specific lines of code that may otherwise be hard to explain.
 Traditionally these use the `//` style of comment

-## Next

-Let's expand our drawing knowledge a bit further.

 ## }